LearnOnDemandSystems/docs/lod/activities.md

 - **Display Scripts as Task List**: enables the script to be displayed as a Task List.
 This is useful when there is more than one script configured on an Activity.
 Each script is displayed as a button, that students can click to execute the script.

-    >![KNOWLEDGE] If **Display Scripts as Task List** is checked, On-Demand Evaluation will no longer be available for this Activity.
+    > [!KNOWLEDGE] If **Display Scripts as Task List** is checked, On-Demand Evaluation will no longer be available for this Activity.

 - **On-Demand Evaluation**: enables a button that the user can click to check their answer to a question, or to score their answer if Activities are set to be scored.